Healthy Recipes Blog

 • Another tasty savory option is softened cream cheese and smoked salmon.

-• Take a look at these beautiful savory crepes, made by low_carb_loca_ and posted on Instagram.
+• Take a look at these beautiful savory crepes, made by low_carb_loca and posted on Instagram.
 She graciously allowed me to post her beautiful photo here.
-She says, "Started our busy Father's Day with a special brunch meal of Crepes Benedict: Prosciutto, Fried Egg, Hollandaise, green onion, and a side of bacon of course."
+She says, "Started our busy Father's Day with a special brunch meal of Crepes Benedict: Prosciutto, fried egg, hollandaise, green onion, and a side of bacon, of course."

 Savory keto crepes with prosciutto, fried egg, and hollandaise sauce.